galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 > <comment-title></comment-title>
 >
 > We will need the outputs from this section in the next one.
-If yours is still running or you get an error you can go on and upload it so you can start the next workflow, the next hands-on is optional
+If yours is still running or you get an error you can go on and upload it so you can start the next workflow, the next hands-on is optional.
 >
 > > <hands-on-title>Optional Data upload</hands-on-title>
 > >